dogukanozek/library_openapi/README.md

 # University Library OpenAPI

-This repository contains the OpenAPI specification for the **University Library**, an online system for managing library resources in a university environment.
-The API provides full CRUD operations for handling books, students, and loan transactions.
+This repository contains the OpenAPI specification for the **University Library**, an online system designed as part of the _Açık Kaynak Kodlu Yazılımlar_ course assignment.
+The API provides CRUD operations for managing books, students, and loan transactions.

 ## 📄 OpenAPI Specification

 - **Version:** 3.0.3
-- **File:** `openapi_duzgun.yaml`
+- **File:** `openapi.yaml`
 - **Base URLs:**
   - Local: `http://localhost:3000`
   - Production: `https://api.universite-kutuphane.com/v1`

 ## ✨ Features

-- **Books:** Manage library books (list, view, add, update, delete)
+- **Books:** Create, read, update, and delete books in the library
-- **Students:** Manage student records (list, view, add, update, delete)
+- **Students:** Manage university student records
-- **Loans:** Handle book loan and return processes
+- **Loans:** Handle book borrowing and returning transactions

 ## 🔐 Security

-The API uses an **API key** for authentication.
-Include the `X-API-Key` header in your requests.
+This API uses an API key for authentication.
+Make sure to include the following header in your requests:

 ```
 X-API-Key: YOUR_API_KEY